 | 2021 |

-RIOK2 functions as a transcription factor with a winged helix-turn-helix DNA-binding domain and two transactivation domains; it drives erythroid differentiation while suppressing megakaryopoiesis and myelopoiesis by directly regulating key hematopoietic transcription factors GATA1, GATA2, SPI1, RUNX3, and KLF1 in primary human stem and progenitor cells. |
+RIOK2 contains a winged helix-turn-helix (wHTH) DNA-binding domain and two transactivation domains.
+These domains are critical for RIOK2 to function as a transcription factor driving erythroid differentiation and suppressing megakaryopoiesis and myelopoiesis, by regulating key hematopoietic transcription factors GATA1, GATA2, SPI1, RUNX3, and KLF1 in primary human stem and progenitor cells. |

 Nature immunology |